dvcoders/intro-git/workshop/README.md

 So we just learned the ins-and-outs of pulling and pushing our changes (or commits) to a repository.

-However, **what happens if Dev A decides to rename `destroy.js` to `peace-and-love.js`**?
+However, **what happens if Dev-A decides to rename `destroy.js` to `peace-and-love.js`**?

-Dev B will still have their file named `destory.js`.
+Dev-B will still have their file named `destory.js`.
 After they edit `destory.js`, add the changes, commit them, and push them, they might get this error.

 ```
 $ git push origin master